pungme/devart-template/project_posts/2014-03-23-You-as-a-Stranger.md

 ![Story bord#1](../project_images/stybd.jpg?raw=true "Story Bord")

 This serve two things.
 First, hidden community and second, the honesty of what we are thinking of someone.
-As I've mentioned on my previous post, to speak it out loud is more honest to what you're thinking, it's more fresh and at somepoint, more intersting
+As I've mentioned on my previous post, to speak it out loud is more honest to what you're thinking, it's more fresh and at somepoint, more intersting.

-I believe that the good art is the art that made you feel something.
-It should be simple enough not to confuse audience and also grab attention from mass group of people. the key is First is the internet and second is the something (as a platform) as easy as just going to some webpage to do it.
+I believe that the good art is the art that made you "felt" something.
+It should be simple enough not to confuse audience and also grab attention from mass group of people.
+I've thought about it a lot and realize that the key is to make something about "them", about the audienc, about the subject.
+So we did not make something too far-fetch from them.
+And also, the second important key is by using the something (a platform) as easy as just going to some webpage to do it.
+This will eliminate walls and hesitation of people for their contribution

+I think I'm kind of done for the concept, for my next post I'll move on to technical stuff that I've been trying to implement.

+See you on next post !
+Peace !

 ![Draft Project#1](../project_images/draft1.jpg?raw=true "Draft1")